Stromlight/SEESAW/README.md

     pages = "1354--1374",
 }
 ```
+to better result i think political history of united state with war of independence should be added
+ideology of america shaping on thix time after.

 ## Contact
 If you have any question, please contact Xinliang Frederick Zhang ```<xlfzhang@umich.edu>``` or create a Github issue.